aidenhe86/Shopping-website/client/README.md

 Runs the app in the development mode.\
 Open [http://localhost:5000](http://localhost:5000) to view it in the browser.

-Please run the server side code first, or client side will not be able to read the data!
+Please run the server side code first, otherwise this app will not be able to read the data!